InternetFreedomFoundation/archive/content/post/joint-statement-ensure-equitable-access-to-covid-vaccines.md

 The undersigned persons and organisations call on the government to:

 1. **Increase access to vaccinations**a.
 Allow walk-in access for all vaccinations.b.
 Remove all onerous identity requirements for access to the vaccine.c.
 Ensure the vaccines are taken to eligible populations at community level.d.
-Ensure Vaccination certificates do not affect people's right to movement and access and further entrench inequities.
+Ensure Vaccination certificates do not affect people’s right to movement and access and further entrench inequities.
 2. **Ensure there are no barriers, including mandating Aadhaar, for access to diagnostics, hospital beds, oxygen cylinders, medication or any other treatment.**
-3. **Protect people's rights over their data**a.
+3. **Protect people’s rights over their data**. a.
 Ensure the CoWin platform is not made mandatory for registrations for vaccinations.b.
 Ensure that vaccination is not used to as a way for hidden consent collection for health ID generation & data sharingc.
 Ensure that Proof of vaccination must not be linked to Digilocker, or Aarogya Setu.d.
 Move the Adverse Effect Following Immunisation (AEFI) reporting to a system without direct linkage to patient’s data.
 The alternate system must be built with participatory consultation, involving health care expertise and ground level involvement of state health departments, Hospitals and ICMR.
 4. **Permit vaccination for all without ID proof or proof of residence.**

+> > > <form><script src="https://cdn.razorpay.com/static/widget/subscription-button.js" data-subscription_button_id="pl_HLk5qU1K35hmPH" data-button_theme="brand-color" async> </script> </form>